rationaldom/rationaldom.github.io/start.md

 * [Personality Traits of BDSM Practitioners: Another Look](https://www.psychologytoday.com/us/blog/unique-everybody-else/201502/personality-traits-bdsm-practitioners-another-look)

+Another source of current research comes from the [lab of Dr. Brad Sagarin](http://www.scienceofbdsm.com).

 ## Photography

 Here is some stylish photography from [www.fortheloveofasub.com](https://www.fortheloveofasub.com).
-If you find the subject matter arousing or delightful, then perhaps BDSM is something you might enjoy.
+If you find the subject matter arousing or delightful, then perhaps we should talk.

 *  [Gallery no. 1](https://www.fortheloveofasub.com/new-gallery)
 *  [Gallery no. 2](https://www.fortheloveofasub.com/black-and-white-photo-gallery-2)